 Our bodies produce collagen from building blocks found in protein foods called amino acids.
 Collagen contains 19 different amino acids; it has a particularly high content of proline, which is a major component of collagen.
 Silicon is a trace mineral that’s not generally accepted as an essential nutrient but is known to have beneficial effects, especially on connective tissue and bone formation.
 This is likely due, in part, to the fact that silicon is a cofactor of the enzyme ornithine aminotransferase, which is responsible for the formation of proline from ornithine.
 Vitamin C is essential for collagen production too, hence why a vitamin C deficiency causes the connective tissue disease scurvy.

 Collagen production decreases naturally with age, from about the age of 25 onwards, and this decline seems to be more pronounced in women following menopause.
 Some estimates suggest that we may lose up to 50% of our collagen by the age of 60.
 Clearly visible outward signs of collagen decline are wrinkles and sagging skin, but the same is also happening on the inside of the body too, to the myriad of connective tissues that we can’t see.
 Supporting our body’s collagen production processes is crucial, especially as we age.

 4. Common Diet & Lifestyle Factors Damage Collagen

-As well as collagen production naturally declining with age, other diet and lifestyle factors that can actually damage collagen; one of the most obvious visible examples of this is the harmful effects of the sun’s UV rays, smoking and a high sugar diet, stress, lack of sleep and low dietary intake of vitamin C can damage collagen.
+As well as collagen production naturally declining with age, there are many common diet and lifestyle factors that can actually damage collagen; one of the most obvious visible examples of this is the harmful effects of the sun’s UV rays on our skin.
+In addition, alcohol, smoking, high sugar diet, stress, lack of sleep and low dietary intake of vitamin C can damage collagen.
 In contrast, a diet rich in a wide variety of brightly coloured fruits and vegetables, supplying optimal amounts of vitamin C and key antioxidants can help to protect collagen and support its production too.

 5. Collagen Can Be Taken in Supplement Form